 Why Can’t I Control My Eating?

-A woman staring at a bowl of salad looking defeated wanting trauma therapy to heal her disordered eating.
+A woman staring at a bowl of salad looking defeated wanting emotional eating therapy to heal her disordered eating.

 Have you ever wondered, “Why can’t I control my eating?”
 Maybe you were sitting at the dinner table or out at your favorite restaurant, and you find yourself eating beyond stuffed because the food is just “too good,” or you don’t know when you will get it again.
 But then you spend the next few hours miserably full and berating yourself for “losing control AGAIN!”
 You tell yourself, “This is the last time.
 Tomorrow, I will take control of my eating once and for all!”